Colorado River Timeline

 • Summer 1869

-Colorado River & Grand Canyon Exploration
+Colorado River and Grand Canyon exploration

-Colorado River & Grand Canyon Exploration
+Colorado River and Grand Canyon exploration

 Major John Wesley Powell, a Civil War veteran, led a team of nine men in four small wooden boats on an exploration of the Colorado River and Grand Canyon.
 There are no photos from his first trip but some like this one exist from his second expedition in 1871.
 Photo credit National Park Service